prfpeste/FOSSDAQ/modules/do-PWM-1to6x/docs/buildinginstructions.md

 |4|metal part of jumper pins|
 |5|plastic part of jumper pins|

+### 3.4 - assembling inverter

 - **IMPORTANT:**
   Flip the PCB to the opposite side from its current position.

+- Solder the DIL-14 socket (Pos 9) without the 74HCT14TI chip (Pos 8) inserted.
+- Insert the 74HCT14TI chip (Pos 8) into the socket with the notch facing away from the rest of the PCB.
+- The final assembly of the 74HCT14TI chip and DIL-14 socket must match the image below.
 <img src="../images/assemble_inv.png" alt="" width="700" />

-- Solder the DIL-14 (Pos 9) socket as shown in the image above.
-- Insert the 74HCT14TI (Pos 8) chip into the socket with the notch facing upward.

 - **IMPORTANT:**
   Flip the PCB to the opposite side from its current position.

+### 3.5 - finishing PCB 2

 - After assembling all components (Pos 1, 2, 3, 4, 5, 8 and 9) as described and connecting both PCBs, the setup should match the reference, excluding six green wires (Pos 15) and cut copper traces.
 Add these now.